Skip to main content

 It means recognising milestones (a first anniversary, a round-number spend total, a tier upgrade) with a communication that feels personal rather than automated.
 It means using what you know about individual customers to make product recommendations that are genuinely relevant, not just algorithmically generated noise.

 Research by McKinsey consistently shows that personalisation at scale drives meaningful revenue uplift in retail, typically in the range of 10 to 15% additional revenue from existing customers.
-The loyalty programme is what makes that personalisation possible.
+The loyalty program is what makes that personalisation possible.
 Without the data, it is guesswork.
 With it, every communication can be built on something real.

 Getting Enrolment Right From Day One

-The best retail loyalty programme in the world delivers no value if nobody joins it.
+The best retail loyalty program in the world delivers no value if nobody joins it.
 Enrolment strategy is often treated as an afterthought (a sign at the till, a note on the receipt) when it deserves to be treated as a proper marketing campaign.

-The most effective retail loyalty programme enrolment strategies work on multiple levels simultaneously.
-In-store teams need to understand the programme clearly and be able to explain the benefits confidently in under thirty seconds.
+The most effective retail loyalty program enrolment strategies work on multiple levels simultaneously.
+In-store teams need to understand the program clearly and be able to explain the benefits confidently in under thirty seconds.
 Digital channels (email, social, website) need to carry a consistent message about what members get and why it is worth signing up for.
 The sign-up process itself needs to be frictionless: too many fields, too many steps, and customers abandon it before they complete.

 The welcome experience matters enormously.
 A customer who signs up and receives a meaningful welcome reward within days is far more likely to become an active, engaged member than one who signs up and hears nothing for weeks.
-First impressions in loyalty programmes are as important as first impressions anywhere else in retail.
+First impressions in loyalty programs are as important as first impressions anywhere else in retail.

 Measure the Metrics That Tell You Whether It Is Working